-- Simple Pin Mechanism: I like the simplicity of this one which means you’ll be able to use it under pressure (hopefully!)
+- Simple Pin Mechanism: We like the simplicity of this one’s pin mechanism.

 - Small & Comes with Mount: It measures 14.1 inches by 4.5 inches.
-If you’ve got a big truck you can mount it under your seat, or otherwise it might be best mounted in your trunk.
+For big trucks, it can be mounted under a seat, or otherwise it might be best mounted in the trunk.

-- Easy to Read Pressure Gauge: Like the Buckeye, the pressure gauge on this one is really clear and color coded so you know when it’s time to recharge or buy a new one.
+- Easy to Read Pressure Gauge: Like the Buckeye, the pressure gauge on this one is really clear and color coded which helps users to know when it’s time to recharge or buy a new one.

 Keep in Mind:

-- Mount: It might be a hassle to mount and you may need to do some drilling.
+- Mount: It might be a hassle to mount and may require some drilling by a trained professional.

 3. H3R Performance HalGuard HG100C Clean Agent Extinguisher

-This is a fire extinguisher that really intrigues me.
+This is a fire extinguisher that really intrigues us.
 It uses a non-corrosive ‘clean agent’ substance that’s designed specifically to be non-corrosive.

 Many sports car enthusiasts want this non-corrosive substance to protect their car from collateral damage when it’s sprayed.

 The substance is called halotron.
-Back in the 90s we used to almost always use Halon 1211 in ABC fire extinguishers.
-But after it was discovered that Halon 1211 was bad for the Ozone layer we all switched to a dry chemical substance called monoammonium phosphate which is more corrosive when sprayed onto metals.
+Back in the 90s they used to almost always use Halon 1211 in ABC fire extinguishers.
+But after it was discovered that Halon 1211 was bad for the Ozone layer the industry switched to a dry chemical substance called monoammonium phosphate which is more corrosive when sprayed onto metals.

 But the aviation industry needed a solution that was non-corrosive to their airplanes so they went to halotron.

-H3R is produces UL certified halotron extinguishers for the everyday consumer market.
-They’re the go-to extinguisher for sports car enthusiasts today.
+H3R produces UL certified halotron extinguishers for the everyday consumer market.
+They’re the go-to extinguisher brand for sports car enthusiasts today.

-Unfortunately you’ll be paying through the nose for these halotron extinguishers and they’re not as effective pound for pound.
+Unfortunately there is usually a higher cost for these halotron extinguishers.
+Furthermore, they’re not as effective pound for pound.
 As James notes:

 But H3R really do position themselves as a premium brand.
 The chrome finish on this extinguisher is really stylish and goes well with chrome finishes on some cars.

-It’s also only 10 inches high and 3.6 inches wide so it fits really nicely in your car.
+It’s also only 10 inches high and 3.6 inches wide so it could fit really nicely in many cars.

 Why This Extinguisher:

-- Non-Corrosive: Unlike regular extinguishers, this one uses an aviation grade substance designed to be gentle on your car.
+- Non-Corrosive: Unlike regular extinguishers, this one uses an aviation grade substance designed to be gentle on vehicles.

 - Small: At just 10 inches long, this is one of the smallest extinguishers on this list.